fphenix/Zed80/README.md

 Note: The picture is a beautiful 8-bit art by F. David Thorpe, which already makes this project worth it!
 Note2: I no longer force the game into memory and run it directly, but instead I boot the firmware and use the AmsDOS floppy functions to load the game (need to type 'run"headover' at the invite).
-However the loader screen colors are now messed up (mode 0)!
-This should be an easy fix.
-Games colors are fine though (mode 1).

 Warning the log file in 'on', and it quickly generates a multi-GB log file...